nqcm/synonyms-in-quran/docs/R/rest.md

     1. These!
 For them will be ‘Adn (Eden) Paradise (everlasting Gardens); wherein rivers flow underneath them; therein they will be adorned with bracelets of gold, and they will wear green garments of fine and thick silk.
 They will recline therein on raised thrones.
 How good is the reward, and what an excellent Murtafaq (dwelling, resting place.)!

-In the following ayaah we find the plural of the word مرفق meaing elbows.
+In the following ayaah we find the plural of the word مرفق meaning elbows.

 !!! quote "Surah al-Maidaah - 6"